zero-radiance/zero-radiance.github.io/_source_/content/post/microsurface-transformations.md

 	}.
 $$

 Unfortunately, Eqn.
-9d fails to make it apparent that these two Dirac delta "functions" are not the same: they are used to measure two different projected solid angles, and their ratio is precisely the same as the missing factor of $\small \eta_l^2 / \eta_v^2$.
+9d fails to make it apparent that these two Dirac delta "functions" are not the same: their purpose is to measure two different projected solid angles, and their ratio is precisely the same as the missing factor of $\small \eta_l^2 / \eta_v^2$.
 To see why that is the case, we must recall that Eqn.
 7c and 9c are only valid in the context of Eqn.
 6, which is an integral over the domain of directions of incidence.
 If we use the reciprocal of a BSDF, the directions of incidence and exitance are interchanged, and Eqn.
 6 must also be modified accordingly.

 A better way to verify reciprocity is by combining Eqn.
 4c, 5b, and 6: